 Summaries

-- HHS Section 504 Summary: This four-page Google Doc summarizes the HHS 2024 updates to the Section 504 regulations and highlights sections that are especially relevant to academic libraries.
+*This document will be updated to reflect the deadline extensions from the interim final rule once the rule is published. - HHS Section 504 Summary.
+This four-page Google Doc summarizes the HHS 2024 updates to the Section 504 regulations and highlights sections that are especially relevant to academic libraries.
 The document includes the final rule’s background and core premise, requirements, definitions, exceptions, additional compliance guidelines, and library-specific items from the HHS section-by-section responses to public comments.

 Considerations